sanworks/Bpod_Wiki/docs/user-guide/bpod-gui.md

 ```

 !!! note
-    The expected location for the 'Bpod Local' folder is in same folder as 'Bpod_Gen2' is located.
+    The default location for the 'Bpod Local' folder is in same folder where 'Bpod_Gen2' is located.